 Note that up to and including FFY 2017, serious injuries were "B" and "C" injuries.
 To conform to the FAST Act, serious injuries after FFY 2017 consist solely of "B" injuries.
 Targets included in Table 3.1 are current as of FFY 2017, hence the large difference between targets and actual numbers.
-The 2015 number for serious injuries is much lower than for the other years because HSRG computed 2015 using the new definition and 1,388 was the only available data at the time of this report.
+The 2015 number for serious injuries is much lower than for the other years because CARTS computed 2015 using the new definition and 1,388 was the only available data at the time of this report.
+Beginning in 2019, federal compliance criteria required Louisiana to adopt the Model Minimum Uniform Crash Criteria (MMUCC) 4th Edition definition of suspected serious injury.
+This broader definition is expected to lead to increased numbers of serious injuries.

 The one national behavioral measure, observed seat belt use (front seat outboard occupants), is collected annually from observational surveys.
 The statewide observational seat belt use data is from studies conducted for the Louisiana Highway Safety Commission.
-The numbers below represent the actual observed rate for each year and the performance targets for FFY 2012 to 2019.
+The numbers below represent the actual observed rate for each year and the performance targets for FFY 2014 to 2021.